hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

     This parameter expects a string of a languages or a list with multiple strings that represent languages.
 The given language(s) is/are used to determine a list stop words that should be filtered out before the text is processed.
-    The default value is 'english.
+    The default value is English.

 ``max_features``:
     This parameter is only passed to the pre-processing :ref:`lda_embedding`.